-16 NYCRRR Section 1100-2.9 (d) requires a VIMMP that includes proposed minimization and mitigation alternatives to avoid and minimize visual impacts to the maximum extent practicable.
-Appropriate and practicable measures to reduce visibility of solar development include mitigatory practices such as vegetative screening (landscaping), architectural design, visual offsets, relocation or rearranging Facility components, the reduction of component profiles, alternative technologies, facility color, and design lighting options for work areas and safety requirements.
-Please refer to Attachment 7 to review the VIMMP documents.
+Section 1100-2.9 (d) requires a Visual Impact Minimization and Mitigation Plan (VIMMP) that includes proposed minimization and mitigation alternatives to mitigate and minimize visual impacts to the maximum extent practicable.
+The VIMMP outlines proposed measures the Applicant has implemented or will implement to reduce visibility of the proposed Facility including minimization and mitigation measures such as screening (landscaping), distance and property offsets, relocation or rearranging Facility components, and design lighting options for work areas and safety requirements.
+Please refer to Section 11.0 and Attachment 7 of the VIA to review the full VIMMP.